Follow the Money: Battery Funding Rounds for New Anodes, Sodium-Ion Chemistry, Recycling, More

 $12M: Series A for Sodium-Ion Decentralized Energy Storage Platform

 UNIGRID (San Diego, Calif.), which aims to develop a decentralized energy storage and distribution platform, has raised $12 million in Series A funding from Ritz Venture Capital and Transition Venture Capital.
 The funds will support the development of their platform, pilot projects, and partnerships with utility companies to improve energy efficiency and resilience.
-UNIGRID’s technology centers on sodium-ion batteries, known for their abundance and lower environmental impact compared to lithium-ion alternatives.
+UNIGRID’s technology centers on sodium-ion batteries, attractive because of the relative abundance of sodium and lower environmental impact compared to lithium-ion alternatives.

 $5M: Series A for Smart Grid Solutions